myfreeer/oracle-11g/README.md

 ```

 ### (Optional) Prepare db patch files
-Warning: currently running dbca with patch `29497421` and `29610422` in container
+Warning: currently running dbca with ojvm patch in container
-is extremely slow with amounts of warnings and errors.
+is extremely slow with amounts of warnings and errors
+and would probably stuck at 73%.
 Use it on your own risk or just skip that.

 ```sh